Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 One thing you and your partner shouldn’t miss out on doing while you’re here is to rent a sea kayak and go paddling around the spectacular islands.

 Pack a dry bag (also available to rent) with some snorkelling gear, snacks, water and maybe even a bottle of wine, and go exploring in the dozens of secluded coves, bays, and beaches that are within an hour or two of Ao Nang.

 Once you find your own private beach, spread out on the sand and enjoy a picnic amongst the limestone peaks.

 Where to Stay in Ao Nang – The Pavilions Anana Krabi

 5-star accommodation in Ao Nang doesn’t come much nicer than The Pavilions Anana Krabi.
 And best of all, it’s actually affordable too!

-Large, bright and impeccably designed rooms are found throughout the eco-friendly property, and you’ll be forgiven for wanting to spend all your days relaxing by the pool looking up at the limestone peaks.
+Large, bright and impeccably designed rooms are found throughout the eco-friendly property, and you’ll be forgiven for wanting to spend all your days relaxing by the private pool looking up at the limestone peaks.

 The resort runs an on-demand transport service, so you can get downtown and back without fuss.

 Koh Lanta is one of our personal favourite islands, and it’s a place we keep going back to as a couple time and time again.